Amherst College

-Amherst is an exclusively undergraduate four-year institution; 1,971 students were enrolled in fall 2021.
-Admissions is highly selective, and it frequently ranks at or near the top in most rankings of liberal arts schools.
-Students choose courses from 41 major programs in an open curriculum and are not required to study a core curriculum or fulfill any distribution requirements; students may also design their own interdisciplinary major.
-Amherst competes in the New England Small College Athletic Conference.
+Amherst is an exclusively undergraduate four-year institution; 1,914 full-time students were enrolled in fall 2024.
+Admissions are highly selective.
+Students choose courses from 42 major programs in an open curriculum and are not required to study a core curriculum or fulfill any distribution requirements; students may also design their own interdisciplinary major.

+Amherst competes in the NCAA Division III as a member of the New England Small College Athletic Conference.
 Amherst has historically had close relationships and rivalries with Williams College and Wesleyan University, which form the Little Three colleges.
 The college is also a member of the Five College Consortium, which allows its students to attend classes at four other Pioneer Valley institutions: Mount Holyoke College, Smith College, Hampshire College, and the University of Massachusetts Amherst.

-Among its alumni and affiliates are six Nobel Prize laureates (with its five alumni giving it one of the highest proportions of Nobel laureates among graduates out of any undergraduate institution worldwide), 20 Rhodes Scholars, numerous Pulitzer Prize recipients, MacArthur Fellows, winners of the Academy, Tony, Grammy and Emmy Awards, a President of the United States (Coolidge), a President of Kenya (Kenyatta), 2 Prime Ministers of Greece, a Chief Justice of the United States (Stone), 3 Speakers of the U.S. House of Representatives, and notable writers, academics, politicians, entertainers, businesspeople, and activists.

 History

 Founding and 19th century

 In 1812, funds were raised in Amherst for a secondary school, Amherst Academy; it opened December 1814.
 The academy incorporated in 1816, and eventually counted among its students Emily Dickinson, Sylvester Graham, and Mary Lyon (founder of Mount Holyoke College).
 The institution was named after the town, which in turn had been named after Jeffery, Lord Amherst, a veteran from the Seven Years' War and later commanding general of the British forces in North America.
 On November 18, 1817, a project was adopted at the Academy to raise funds for the free instruction of "indigent young men of promising talents and hopeful piety, who shall manifest a desire to obtain a liberal education with a sole view to the Christian ministry".
 This required a substantial investment from benefactors.

 During the fundraising for the project, it became clear that without larger designs, it would be impossible to raise sufficient funds.
 This led the committee overseeing the project to conclude that a new institution should be created.
 On August 18, 1818, the Amherst Academy board of trustees accepted this conclusion and began building a new college.

 Founded in 1821, Amherst College developed from Amherst Academy, first established as a secondary school.
 The college was originally suggested as an alternative to Williams College, which was struggling to stay open.
 Although Williams survived, Amherst was formed and developed as a distinct institution.